ofirgls/gitTest2/README.md

-# gitTest2 commit test from branch
+# gitTest2 commit test from test2